akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 ---
 layout: "akamai"
-page_title: "Akamai: Get Started with DNS Zone Administration"
+page_title: "Module: DNS Zone Administration"
 description: |-
-  Get Started with Akamai DNS Zone Administration using Terraform
+  DNS Zone Administration module for the Akamai Terraform Provider
 ---

-# Get Started with DNS Zone Administration
+# DNS Zone Administration Guide

 The Akamai Provider for Terraform provides you the ability to automate the creation, deployment, and management of DNS zone configuration and administration; as well as importing existing zones and recordsets.